mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/authenticate-alice/java.md

 image: public/screenshots/tutorials/client-sdk/android-shared/launch-app.png
 ```

-You should see login screen with `Login Alice` button.
-After clicking user will login and empty main screen will open.
+You should see the login screen with the `Login Alice` button.
+Click the button to log in and the empty main screen will open.